Accreditation

 The Liaison Committee on Medical Education (LCME) governs allopathic medical schools in the U.S. The LCME requires licensee institutions to undergo a rigorous self-examination process.
 It ensures that each school has the infrastructure necessary to provide a quality education to students.
 The LCME granted full accreditation to WSU College of Medicine after conducting an extensive virtual site visit in October 2020 and evaluating the College of Medicine’s progress in meeting the LCME’s rigorous standards.

-The Elson S. Floyd College of Medicine’s Office of Accreditation oversees the medical school’s work to achieve and maintain LCME accreditation.
+The Elson S. Floyd College of Medicine’s Accreditation team oversees the medical school’s work to achieve and maintain LCME accreditation.
 The office is responsible for updating, maintaining and implementing the LCME Data Collection Instrument (DCI) and the Self Study document.
-It is charged with making sure the medical school is in continuous compliance with LCME standards while striving for excellence in medical education and patient care using standards based upon continuous quality leadership principles.
+It is charged with making sure the medical school is in continuous compliance with LCME standards while striving for excellence in medical education and patient care using standards based upon continuous quality improvement principles.

 Accreditation Standards